akuklev/HOCC/README.md

 [Formal Abstracts Project](https://formalabstracts.github.io/) by Thomas C. Hales.

-The prerequisite for such a database is a common formalized language for mathematical results that has to have a pleasing syntax and satisfy the needs of the vast majority of mathematicians.
+The prerequisite for such a database is a common formalized language for mathematics with a pleasing syntax and enough expressivity to satisfy the needs of almost all mathematicians.
 Modern proof assistants made huge progress in this direction in the last few years.
-In 2020-2021 fields medalist and one of the top world mathematicians initiated a large community effort project of formalizing an entirely new result in modern mathematics by means of Lean Proof Assistant.
-This project, known as the Liquid Tensor Experiment, ran unexpectedly well and has indeed managed to subdue skepticism on proof formalization in large parts of the mathematical community.
+In 2021, Fields medalist and one of the top world mathematicians Peter Scholze started a project on formalizing an entirely new result in modern mathematics by means of Lean Proof Assistant.
+This project - the Liquid Tensor Experiment - ran unexpectedly well and has indeed managed to subdue skepticism on proof formalization in large parts of the mathematical community.

 However, modern proof assistants are still afflicted with insufficient expressivity and excessive